We are Nordic champions in physics and geoscience

 SDU's top place is attributed to the fact that NAT researchers have written some of the most cited research papers in physics and geoscience in the Nordic countries.

 19% of SDU's geoscience research papers are among the most cited, which earns SDU first place.

 18% of SDU's physics research papers are among the most cited.
 The same is also the case for physics research at DTU, therefore first place is shared by the two universities.

 Professor in theoretical cosmology Martin Sloth from SDU's Centre for Cosmology and Particle Physics Phenomenology has this theory as to why SDU's physics papers are at the top:

 - We have a very international physics research environment at SDU, which is focused on tackling the biggest basic research problems.

 The high-ranking articles about geoscience come from the Nordic Centre for Earth Evolution (NordCEE) at the Department of Biology, and Head of Department Marianne Holmer also points to the strong international environment at the Centre.

 Researchers from all over the world

 - NordCEE's researchers are incredibly good at creating new and groundbreaking research.
 It attracts the best researchers from all over the world, she says.

-The precise definition of the category "highly cited research article" is the following: The article belongs to the 1 per cent of research articles about the subject which are most cited by other researchers within a year of being published.
+The precise definition of the category "highly cited research article" is: The article belongs to the 1% of research articles about the subject which are most cited by other researchers within a year of being published.